-The pulse oximetry sensor is capable of estimating both blood oxygen and pulse rate, provides a portable way to monitor heart rate in comparison with ECG monitoring [17].
-Therefore, beside $SpO_2$ measurements, we also extract heart rate (denoted as HR) from electrocardiography and pulse rate (denoted as PuR) obtained by pulse oximeter.
+The pulse oximetry sensor is capable of estimating both blood oxygen and pulse rate, provides a portable way to monitor heart rate in comparison with ECG monitoring (Kamlin et al., 2008).
+Therefore, beside SpO_2 measurements, we also extract heart rate (denoted as HR) from electrocardiography and pulse rate (denoted as PuR) obtained by pulse oximeter.
 Since both methods are used to monitor the same vital sign, they are highly correlated and any difference between measurements is an indication of bad estimations (e.g., sensor misplacement) or, much less likely, poor perfusion to the extremity where the sensor is located.
 Hence, our feature set also includes the minimum, maximum, and median of the differences between heart rate and pulse rate within two minutes before the alarm timestamp.
-Intuitively, a false positive low $SpO_2$ alarm caused by sensor misplacement should also incur a higher than usual difference between these measurements.
+Intuitively, a false positive low SpO_2 alarm caused by sensor misplacement should also incur a higher than usual difference between these measurements.